from Guide to the Job Hunt on Mar 5, 2023

 Now, compare your offers to understand how they stack relative to each other and relative to the general population.
 The point is to understand if and how much you're being low-balled.

-- Compare offers with your other offers.
+- Compare with your other offers.
 Compare apples to apples.
 You can compare salaries and bonuses across all companies.
 To asses equity, compare between publicly-traded companies.
 Separately, compare between privately-held companies.

 At this point, you should have a good idea of your offer's worth, relative to your preferences.